 HIPAA violation cases are very common, despite increased enforcement efforts.
 While we often speak about how to avoid violating HIPAA and the need to introduce HIPAA compliant procedures and behaviors among employees, it is important to be aware of the consequences that can follow HIPAA violations.
 Generally, HIPAA violation cases are investigated and pursued by the Department of Health and Human Services’ Office or Civil Rights (OCR).
-These investigations can arise following reports of violations submitted by employees or patients, or as a result of data breaches must be signaled.
+These investigations can arise following reports of violations submitted by employees or patients, or as a result of data breaches being advised to OCR.
 In some cases, state attorneys general or even the Department of Justice may conduct their own investigations.

 As the OCR investigates all manner of organizations, from national chains to private clinics, such a penalty could have a serious impact or even completely close a business.